MelkorBalrog/FreeCTA/README.md

 is allocated to an active component in a reliability analysis, its malfunctions become selectable failure modes in the FMEDA table.

+### HARA Analysis

+The **HARA Analysis** view builds on the safety relevant malfunctions from the selected HAZOP.
+For every malfunction you can assign severity, controllability and exposure levels along with textual rationales.
+The tool automatically calculates the resulting ASIL and lets you link each entry to a defined safety goal.
+ASIL values from these HARA entries are propagated to the linked safety goals and appear in FTA top level events and related documentation.

 ## License

 This project is licensed under the GNU General Public License version 3.
 See the [LICENSE](LICENSE) file for details.